Frequently Asked Questions

 Thankfully, in late 2016, my wife got a great job offer from UMD and six months later I was very happy to be able to follow her (there were some stressful months in between, though!).
 I was very excited to be returning to the great research environment with supportive senior faculty across computer science (tenure home), UMIACS, language science, and the iSchool (each chipped in for my position).

 Outside of working hours, there's a lot I will miss about Colorado (where I was born and paradise on Earth!), and I am hoping for lots of opportunities to spend time there and maintain the professional connections I've made.
-It's too bad Colorado was such a poor place for us to advance our careers.
+It's too bad Colorado was such a poor place for us to advance our careers, but I think things are getting better there; the college is trying to do more with two-body problems, and there's new college leadership.

 I had described going to Colorado as "returning home".
-However, Maryland made me a postdoc offer when nobody else would in 2009, hired me as faculty when nobody else would in 2010, and then finally put me up for tenure when nobody else would.
+However, Maryland made me a postdoc offer when nobody else would in 2009 (eventually two other fantastic postdoc offers made this a very difficult decision, but Maryland's was the first in a particularly brutal hiring season and thus remains psychologically significant), hired me as faculty when nobody else would in 2010, and then finally gave me a path to tenure when nobody else would.
 While Colorado is the place where I was born and where I have the most relatives, Maryland is my academic home, and I'm glad to return.

 What's your Erdös-Bacon number?